Rajeta-Sarkar/Pirates-of-the-storm/README.md

 ## 🌐 Best Domain Name from Domain.com

 - Register a domain name with .tech from Domain.com.
-- gaming-made-fun-with.us

 ## 🍻 Dream Big and Create More Cheers with AB InBev

 ## 🧠 Challenges we ran into

-- Finding the best 3D model for the game.
 - Rendering the 3D model.
+- Adding the AR functionality.
 - Creating and animating the game.
-- Adding the AR functionality.
+- Finding the best 3D model for the game.

 ## 🏅 Accomplishments that we're proud of

+- Working with Three.js.
+- How to make a game with Js.
 - Completing the project in the given time frame.
-- How to make a game with Js.
-- Working with Three.js.

 ## 📖 What we learned

+- How to use the echo3D library.
+- Efficient use of GitHub actions.
 - Collaboration with other developers.
-- Efficient use of GitHub actions.

 ## 🚀 What's next for Pirates of the storm

 - Building a mobile app
+- Add more riddles and 3D models

 ## 🏃🏻‍♂️ Installing and Running Locally